EkaanshArora/Agora-RN-Audio-Broadcast/README.md

-# Agora React Native Broadcasting Demo
+# Agora React Native Audio Broadcasting

-Quickstart for live-broadcasting on react-native using Agora.io SDK.
+Quickstart for voice/audio live-broadcasting on react-native using Agora.io SDK.
 Use this guide to quickly start a multiple user live broadcast.